16.4. Installation Procedure

 Favors the use of the BSD-licensed libedit library rather than GPL-licensed Readline.
 This option is significant only if you have both libraries installed; the default in that case is to use Readline.

 Build with Bonjour support.
 This requires Bonjour support in your operating system.
-Recommended on OS X.
+Recommended on macOS.

-e2fs to use the UUID library created by the e2fsprogs project; this library is present in most Linux systems and in OS X, and can be obtained for other platforms as well
+e2fsprogsproject; this library is present in most Linux systems and in macOS, and can be obtained for other platforms as well

 Build with libxml (enables SQL/XML support).
 Libxml version 2.6.23 or later is required for this feature.